littlestbrother/MVCAuthBuilder/README.md

 ### That's it.

 The builder should automatically create the project and run the server.
 Navigate to: [http://localhost:5000/](http://localhost:5000/) to use it.

+### Bugs :/

+MacOS's bash shell interprets this code differently and will append `-e` onto all files four times whilst duplicating them!
+I'm also not sure how it will work on WSL or Git Bash).